knative/docs/serving/accessing-metrics.md

 * **Kubernetes:** Dashboards giving insights into cluster health, deployments, and capacity usage

 To sign in as an administrator and modify or add dashboards, sign in with username `admin` and password `admin`.
-Before you expose Grafana UI to outside the cluster, make sure to change the password.
+Before you expose the Grafana UI outside the cluster, make sure to change the password.